How to Apply

 Students visit a company’s headquarters for a day each semester.
-Typically, students meet with senior level executives who share the company’s leadership mission, learn the company culture, and often tour the premises.
-Past visits have included Fortune 500 companies like the Coca-Cola Company, Turner Broadcasting Systems, Delta Airlines, and Walmart.
+Typically, students meet with senior-level executives who share the company’s leadership mission, learn the company culture and often tour the premises.
+Past visits included Fortune 500 companies like the Coca-Cola Company, Turner Broadcasting Systems, Delta Airlines and Walmart.

 Nine hours of additional electives are required to complete the certification.

-Those who participate in UGA’s Honors Program receive honors credit for ILAD courses.
+Those who participate in UGA’s Honors Program receive honors credit for ILAD 4100 and 5100S.

 Applicants to this program must: